 In the second quarter of fiscal year 2022, the Company completed an immaterial acquisition within the home services client vertical.
-The Company paid \$1.0 million in cash upon closing and will make \$2.0 million in post-closing payments, payable in equal annual installments over a two-year period, with the first installment payable twelve months following the date of closing.
+The Company paid \$1.0 million in cash upon closing and will make \$2.0 million in post-closing payments, payable in equal annual installments over a two-year period, with the first annual installment paid in the second quarter of fiscal year 2023.